 - Obtain history of patient condition and pregnancy, including contraction duration and interval, due date, first day of last menstrual period, number of pregnancies, number of live births, prenatal care, multiple births, possible complications, and drug use. - Keep newborn warm. - Cut the umbilical cord, and then place the baby to begin breast feeding and help stimulate the body's release of oxytocin to reduce vaginal bleeding. - Obtain one, five and ten minute APGAR scores if time and patient condition permit.

 NOTE: Fundal Height refers to the level of the upper part of the uterus.

 Changes in fundal height during pregnancy:

-Above the symphysis pubis: At the level of the umbilicus Near the xiphoid process >12-16 weeks gestation 20 weeks within a few weeks of term
+Above the symphysis pubis: >12-16 weeks gestation